All Episodes

 Dingy Harry's come out in favor of a temporary ratcheting up of troops.

-Uh the president appears for it.
+The president appears for it.

-It has profound respect for Senator Reed, of course, but he doesn't really agree with him about any of this.
+He has profound respect for Senator Reed, of course, but he doesn't really agree with him about any of this.

-Let us go to the audio sound bites, and I'm just makes me wonder what the what the Democrat base, the uh the kook fringe base thinks now of the Senate majority leader in favor of a temporary, because you know how they and turn there's nothing temporary in troop uh increases.
+And it just makes me wonder what the Democrat base, the Kook fringe base, thinks now of the Senate majority leader in favor of a temporary, because you know how they'll interrupt.

-Uh here's Mrs. Clinton.
+Here's Mrs. Clinton.

-She was on the Today Show today with Meredith Vieira, and she was asked if uh she thought we should send more troops to the region.
+She was on the Today Show today with Meredith Vieira, and she was asked if she thought we should send more troops to the region.

-I am not in favor of sending more troops to continue doing what our young men and women have been told to do, with the government of Iraq pulling the rug out from under them when they actually go after some of the bad guys.
+I am not in favor of sending more troops to continue doing what our young men and women have been told to do with the government of Iraq pulling the rug out from under them when they actually go after some of the bad guys.

 I am not in favor of doing that unless it's part of a larger plan.